UK's anti-EU party launches European election campaign amid racism row

-LONDON (Reuters) - British anti-EU party UKIP launched its campaign for next month’s European elections on Tuesday and fended off accusations that its posters were racist and its anti-immigration rhetoric hypocritical.
+LONDON (Reuters) - UKIP, Britain’s anti-EU party, launched its campaign for next month’s European elections on Tuesday, fending off accusations from rival lawmakers that its pre-election posters were racist.

-Party leader Nigel Farage has said such a victory would trigger a “political earthquake”, putting UKIP in a position to win its first seats in the British parliament in 2015 and piling pressure on the three main parties to sever Britain’s ties with the European Union.
+Nigel Farage, the party’s leader, has said such a victory would trigger a “political earthquake”, putting UKIP in a position to win its first seats in the British parliament in 2015 and piling pressure on the three main parties to sever Britain’s ties with the European Union.

 UKIP wants Britain to leave the EU and an end to “open door” immigration, particularly from inside the 28-nation bloc.
 Polls show immigration to be one of voters’ top three concerns and Cameron is under pressure to make good on his promise to cut net migration to the “tens of thousands” by 2015.